 In response, Greta just let out a frustrated unladylike huff.

-Finally after another harsh pull to Gwen's hair her attacker spoke.
-Her blood ran cold once she recognized that voice.
+After another harsh pull to Gwen's hair her attacker finally spoke.
+Her blood ran ice cold once she recognized that voice.

 Gwen gasped and felt absolute horror when Henry Bowers' blood stained face came into her view.
 The hold of the knife he had on her never lessened as the stare off between them commenced.